- Professor Epidemiology

 - Lillian E. I. and Dudley J. Aldous Chair in the School of Public Health

-Mahasin S. Mujahid is an Associate Professor of Epidemiology whose research is devoted to examining neighborhood health effects, cardiovascular health disparities, and racial/ethnic health inequities over the life course.
+Mahasin S. Mujahid is a professor of Epidemiology whose research is devoted to examining neighborhood health effects, cardiovascular health disparities, and racial/ethnic health inequities over the life course.

-Dr. Mujahid holds several leadership positions at UC Berkeley as the Director of MPH Program in Epidemiology and Biostatistics and the Co-Director of Master of City Planning/Master of Public Health (MCP/MPH) Program.
+Dr. Mujahid holds leadership positions at UC Berkeley, including as the Director of the MPH Program in Epidemiology and Biostatistics.
 She is an active member of the American Heart Association where she is a fellow, member of the Advocacy Committee, and immediate past chair of the Social Determinants Scientific Subcommittee.
 Dr. Mujahid is also a renowned teacher and mentor.
 She has received several honors from UC Berkeley, including the Distinguished Faculty Mentor Award, the Committee on Teaching Excellence Award, and the Leon Henkin Citation for Distinguished Service.

 Prior to joining the faculty at UC Berkeley, Dr. Mujahid earned a B.S. in Mathematics from Xavier University, New Orleans LA, and an M.S. in Biostatistics and Ph.D. in Epidemiology from the University of Michigan, Ann Arbor MI.
 She was also a Robert Wood Johnson Health and Society Scholar at Harvard University

 - Fellow – Robert Wood Johnson Health and Society Scholar, Harvard University

 - Multi-level determinants of racial/ethnic health disparities over the lifecourse